-Samples shall be sent by the VPIH/CIH or CPIH/CIH to a NIST accredited laboratory for analysis by PLM.
-The laboratory shall be successfully participating in the NIST Bulk Asbestos Analysis (PLM) program.
+Samples shall be sent by the VPIH/CIH or CPIH/CIH to a NYSDOH ELAP accredited laboratory for analysis by PLM/TEM.
 Verbal/faxed results from the laboratory shall be available within 24 hours after receipt of the samples.
 A complete record, certified by the laboratory, of all TEM results shall be furnished to the VA's representative and the Contractor.